 Remember this is dry-fire, so the gun is empty

 It's helpful if you have some sort of visual indicator showing where your shots will land.
 If you are using your own gun instead of a SIRT Pistol (which is a highly recommended thing to have if you can afford it), having a cartridge insert like one of these can help you see where your shots land.
 The reason why this is helpful is that it gives you instant feedback.

 You can assume you know where you're hitting your target, but you won't know exactly where it is until you get some more experience.
 And since you won't know for sure, you won't know if what you're doing is right.

-One of the most important skills to have if it's your goal to be able to save your own life with your gun if needed, is to be able to draw your gun.
-If you cannot do this properly, or if you miss your grip because you don't practice it enough, the outcome can be devastating.
+One of the most important skills to have if it's your goal to be able to save your own life with your gun if needed is to be able to draw your gun.
+If you cannot do this properly, or if you mess up your grip because you don't practice it enough, the outcome can be devastating.

 If you haven't done this yet, you need to start today.
 Leave your thoughts on this in the comments below.